zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Michael gives another suggestion to Lisa, “And elec tronic cigarettes?”
 “Electronic cigarettes,” sometimes called e-cigarettes, are bas ically pen-shaped devices.
 They look sort of like a cigarette.
 The devices, the electronic cigarettes, turn

-nicotine into a gas that you then put into your bod y, but it doesn’t have the same harmful effects of smoking – at least, that’s the t heory.
+nicotine into a gas that you then put into your bod y, but it doesn’t have the same harmful effects of smoking – at least, that’s the theory.

 Lisa says, “They only made me want to smoke a real cigarette.”
 She said that smoking an electronic cigarette made her want to sm oke a real cigarette.
 I’m not sure if that’s always true.
 Some people say it’s the opposite.
 But in any case, that is what happened to Lisa.
 She says, “They were no h elp at all.”
 Michael then asks, “So, what now?” meaning “What are you going to do now?”

 Lisa says, “I’m going to try hypnosis.”
 “Hypnosis” (hypnosis) is a technique in which a person appears to be asleep, but can still hear and answer questions.
-Some people use hypnosis to help change their behav ior, to stop doing something that they want to stop doing, like in thi s case, smoking cigarettes.
+Some people use hypnosis to help change their behav ior, to stop doing something that they want to stop doing, like in this case, smoking cigarettes.
 I’ve never actually been “hypnotized.”
 That’s the verb w e would use.
 I have never been under hypnosis.
 I’m not sure if it would work with me, but some people say it works.

 Lisa says, “I hear that it,” meaning hypnosis, “wor ks for some people.”
 Michael says, “And if that doesn’t work?”
 He’s asking what Lisa’s going to do if hypnosis does not help her quit smoking.
 Lisa responds, “The  last resort is acupuncture.”
 A “last (last) resort (resort)” is the last option that you have when everything else has failed.
 Usually it’s something that you don’t r eally want to do.

 If you’re having an argument with your girlfriend, you might try to talk to her.
 You might try to give her a gift.
 You might try being n ice to her.
 But as a last resort, you can always break up with her.
 You can always en d your relationship.
 That’s not something you want to do, but if you have to, y ou could.
 It’s the last option for action.
 For Lisa, the last resort is “acupuncture” (acupuncture).
 “Acupuncture” is a treatment involving putting small sharp pieces of  metal called “needles” in your skin.

 Some people say that you can use acupuncture to red uce pain, or to in this case help you quit smoking.
 I actually had a good friend  that I used to teach with, a German teacher, who quit smoking, I suppose, 10 yea rs or so before I had met her.
 She says that she used acupuncture.
-She went t o an acupuncturist and the person put some sort of needle into her ear, and sh e said from that day on, she didn’t want to smoke another cigarette.
+She went to an acupuncturist and the person put some sort of needle into her ear, and sh e said from that day on, she didn’t want to smoke another cigarette.
 Well, maybe  it was for some other reason, I don’t know, but that’s what she told me.

 Michael seems a little skeptical about acupuncture.
 He doesn’t seem to think it is going to work.
 That’s why he says, “If you say so.”
 That expression “if you say so” is used when you don’t really believe what the other person is saying, but you

 don’t want to argue about it either.
 Michael says, “Sometimes the cure is truly worse than the disease.”
 A “cure” (cure) is somethi ng that helps you get better, to get better physically, to get healthier.
 A “disease ” (disease) is something that hurts your body.

 The expression “The cure is worse than the disease”  means that the solution that you have to get better is going to actually be wors e for you than the thing that you started with.
 So, if your friend hurts her hand  and you say to her, “Oh, well, I can just cut your hand off,” your friend might say,  “Well, the cure is worse than the disease.”
-Yes, my hand will stop hurting, but t hen I won’t have a hand.
+Yes, my hand will stop hurting, but then I won’t have a hand.

 So you don’t want the thing that you are doing to f ix a problem to make it worse, or to make the situation worse.
 Michael thinks that  putting needles into your body is worse than the actual disease.
 In this case, he’ s referring to Lisa’s habit of smoking, even though that isn’t technically a disea se.